edgarburgues/edgarburgues/README.md

 # Junior Technical Consultant at Axazure

 Hello!
-I'm [Your Name], currently working as a Junior Technical Consultant at Axazure.
+I'm Edgar, currently working as a Junior Technical Consultant at Axazure.

 ## About Me:
 - 🔧 As a technical consultant, I'm passionate about working on challenging projects and finding innovative solutions to problems.